mbentley124/cse341_project/README.txt

 # General Information

 Compile using Makefile in root directory.
+Then can run using "java mlb222/Bank".
+Can also recreate jar file using "make jar"

 Modified checking/savings account from the ER diagram.
 Moved minimum balance/penalty to checking account where it belongs.